-This information may be obtained through your WebAdvisor account in about the middle of your first term.
+This information may be obtained through your WebAdvisor account once you have registered.
 Questions about advisor assignments should be directed to the registrar.

 Although you are not technically required to meet with your academic advisor, one has been assigned to you in order to help you traverse the path of your seminary journey and avoid obstacles and pitfalls.
 It is highly recommended that a student have an advising session at least once a year.
 Please contact your academic advisor.

-The Office of the Academic Dean assigns a faculty member to be your adviser.
+The Seminary Registrar assigns a faculty member to be your adviser when you register for the first time.

-Electronic copies of almost every form are available under the Registrar's office downloads.
+Electronic copies of almost every form are available from the Student Resources link.
 Paper copies are also available in the Registrar's office in the Sandberg building.

 The overall seminary policy is that students must maintain a cumulative average of at least 2.0.
 However, individual degree programs may require a higher GPA to remain in their programs.
 Students who are below the required GPA for either the seminary or an individual degree program will be placed on academic probation and will be in danger of dismissal.
 Be aware that the university financial aid requirements may be higher than the seminary requirements, meaning that you may be allowed to take classes, but you might not receive financial assistance to do so based on your GPA.